Technology in Theater

-The International Center is looking for an academic high school team to participate in WorldQuest the Spring of 2017
+The International Center is looking for an academic high school team to participate in WorldQuest the Spring of 2018

-The ten (10) categories for this year’s AWQ National Competition are:
+The 2017-2018 topics for this year’s AWQ National Competition are:

 - Current Events

 Study guides are available and there are NO fees/costs to participate.

 Schools can enter up to three (3) four-member student teams plus alternates in the Local Competition.

 ICCR staff and volunteers are available to help get you organized and on your way to prepare for the local competition in March.
 We will come to you!

 For further information or to register your school please e-mail email@example.com or (518) 708-7608.

 We hope to see you at this year's competition!